+It was in the latter of these two environments where the origins and early movement towards civilization in Pre-Columbian South America lay.
 Carving their way through this plain are a series of small rushing rivers, dry for most of the year but bringing plentiful rainfall from the high Andes in the spring.
 They form short but fertile coastal valleys, with fertile floors created by the rich mud brought down from the mountains.

-To channel and preserve the spring floodwater, dykes, ponds and canals had to be constructed.
-To co-ordinate this activity, and no doubt the defensive effort needed to protect the valuable real estate these valley societies occupied, strong authority-figures emerged.
-Abundant harvests led to population growth; trade routes grew up with the mountain regions.
+To channel and preserve the spring floodwater required for cultivation in this arid landscape, dykes, ponds and canals had to be constructed.
+Co-ordinating this activity (and no doubt organizing the defenses needed to protect the new farming settlements) led to the rise of strong rulers, who created the earliest states in South America.
+Abundant harvests gave rise to population growth; trade routes grew up with the mountain regions.

 In the Andes highlands, farming appeared sometime after 3000 BCE, specializing in hardy crops like the potato and quinoa, and herding llamas.

-During the first millennium BCE there seems to have been a shift inland from the coast, perhaps linked to religious and cultural developments which created important ceremonial centres in the highlands.
-Another factor was the introduction of irrigation into the highland areas, using lakes as the water source.
+During the first millennium BCE there seems to have been a shift inland from the coast, perhaps associated with religious and cultural developments which created important ceremonial centers in the highlands.
+Another factor was the introduction of irrigation into the highland areas, using lakes as water sources.
 The systems around Lake Titicaca would continue to thrive and grow into historic times.

 After c.
-200 BCE the Chavin Horizon started to fragment into several more localized cultures.
-One of these was the famous Nazca culture, famous for “drawing” vast geometric shapes and stylized animal figures in the desert.
+200 BCE the Chavin Horizon started to fragment into several localized cultures.
+One of these was the famous Nazca culture, famous for the “Nazca Lines”, drawings of vast geometric shapes and stylized animal figures in the desert.

 In the early first millennium CE another cultural area, the “Moche Horizon”, emerged.
 This lasted from c.
 100 CE to c.
 750 CE, and represented a major cultural shift back to the coast.

 Because of the uniformity in design and construction of their heavily fortified settlements, many archaeologists consider these to have been large political states – empires in fact – with conquest playing a part in their formation.
 The Wari in particular seem to have brought a large territory under their control, including the area formerly covered by the Moche culture.
-Wari administrative centres have been identified by their distinctive architectural remains, and a network of roads have been uncovered.
+Wari administrative centers have been identified by their distinctive architectural remains, and a network of roads have been uncovered.
 The Wari also seem to have developed terraced farming over a wider area than previously.

 The Wari and Tiwanaku states both broke up into smaller fragments in the early centuries of the second millennium.

-The Incas’ original location was around the present-day city of Cuzco, but during the 15th century, the Inca expanded their territory dramatically.
+The Incas’ original location was around the present-day city of Cuzco, but during the 15th century, they expanded their territory dramatically.
 Moving out from their homeland, they first took over the Lake Titicaca region, with its well-developed irrigation agriculture.
 They then expanded into the coastal plain to conquer the powerful Chimor kingdom.
 They followed this by pushing out their borders in all directions to cover an enormous area along the Pacific coast of South America.

 One of the challenges thrown up by the administration of such a large state was that of keeping records.
 The Inca solved this by means of quipu, a system of knotted strings which could embody comparatively complex information.
 Although the surviving examples have not been deciphered, it is clear that this served as a form of writing and notation system.